accesscode-2-1/jelly-bean/unit-0/week-4.md

 ### Think piece discussion (team leader has prepared answers and guides discussion)

 * What are 2 things you took from this think piece?
+* - culture: people respect you more if you say you don't know something
-* - inspiring - even as experienced as he was, he was still struggling
+* - coyote analogy was great
-* - excitement / struggle / solution cycle is relatable
-* - pick a project that matters to you / solved a problem you need solved
 * How does this think piece relate to access code?
-* - its about coding
-* - excitement / struggle / solution cycle
+* - to be more open minded and accepting to peoples opinions in class
+* - to be more mindful of the code your writing and run it constantly to see if you are wrong

 ### TODOs